josjsjen/orbit-trial-tutorials/hello-food-trial-instructions.md

 By now, you are probably beginning to see that your model performance is suffering.
 You can tell by going to Model Evaluation tab, which monitors your model performance in production over time.

 **Now that your model performance is decaying, revenue is dropping.
 Do you know what is wrong?
 What do you do?
-Here are three options you normally have in real-life**
+Here are three options you normally have in real-life** (we do not recommend actually doing these, there's a better way which we will introduce in a moment)
 1. If you are a Data Science guru, you roll up your sleeves and head to the IDE and do some investigation on the dataset.
 You are welcome to write some python code to identify & resolve the problem, and re-deploy your new model following the instructions in step 4
 2. If you are not technical, you can reach out to someone else to assist on the task.
 Is there a data scientist from your company that can spare the time from other initiatives to help you out?
 3. You can email the original model developer at a.lu@dessa.com.
 He will fix the issue for you.
 He’s quite busy on his new projects, but he will try his best to get back to you in a couple of weeks